Search query syntax

 The following operators are supported for attribute searches:

-:(contains): Checks if the attribute value contains the given search term (case-insensitive).~(regex): Matches the attribute value against a regular expression.
+:(contains): Checks if the attribute value contains the given search term (case-insensitive).=(equals): Checks if the attribute value exactly matches the given search term (case-insensitive).~(regex): Matches the attribute value against a regular expression.

 Example with regex: